 The size of the scoops and the wacky flavors.
-That picture of me here?
+That picture of me above?
 That’s a SMALL.
 As in, the SMALLEST size you can order here.
 We saw one, um, corpulent man get a medium and it was the size of Damian’s leg.
-And the prices were half of what we pay at Ben & Jerry’s in West Hartford Center.
+And the prices were half of what we pay at Ben & Jerry’s in our hometown of West Hartford.

 In the quiet corner of Connecticut between Hartford and Providence, busy highways are replaced by two-lane country roads and the space between houses dramatically widens from feet to miles.
 And if you’re zooming down Route 44 with other things on your mind, you may just miss the small wooden sign instructing you to either turn at the junction of Route 97 or risk missing out on some of the best ice cream in the state.

 If you feel that ice cream cones are best served through the window of a summertime shack, a pilgrimage to We-Li-Kit in Abington, Connecticut may be in order.
 This seasonal stand offers several varieties of ice cream, made from milk that has only to travel a few feet from the farm’s milking center.
 In fact, you can sometimes spot the cows grazing on the other side of the road from your place at the wooden picnic tables!